SEO Angel Investing: A Practical Guide

 Before investing in any company, analyze the keywords and markets they target.
 Use your SEO skills to identify keywords with substantial search volume and relatively low competition.
 This research helps you gauge the market’s potential and the company’s ability to attract organic traffic.
 A company targeting a niche with high search volume and low competition has a greater chance of ranking well in search results, driving organic traffic, and ultimately, increasing revenue.
 This due diligence can reveal lucrative opportunities that others might miss.
 As Matt Diggity points out in his discussion on SEO and investing, understanding market dynamics through keyword research can help you pinpoint businesses with a strong online presence and growth potential.

-Assess Technical SEO
+Perform a Technical SEO Audit

 A website’s technical foundation is crucial for its online success.
 Before investing, evaluate the technical SEO aspects of a company’s website.
 Look for issues like slow loading speeds, mobile-friendliness problems, and poor site architecture.
 These technical shortcomings can hinder a website’s ability to rank well.
 A technically sound website signals a company’s commitment to providing a good user experience, which search engines value.
 This assessment provides valuable insights into a company’s digital maturity and its potential for future growth.
 Diggity emphasizes the importance of technical SEO in investment decisions, highlighting how it helps evaluate a website’s health and its ranking potential.